tdunning/go-wspr/README.md

 for over a month.

-So then, the question is how to read these PWM counters and still retain as much accuracy as we now have as lovely precision.
+So then, the question is how to read these PWM counters and still retain as much accuracy as we now have such lovely precision.

 ## Reading the counters